magnet-cl/magnetizer/README.md

 automatically enable HTTPS on the target host through [certbot](https://certbot.eff.org/).

-The following variables can be se set as extra parameters when the playbook is
+The following variables can be set as extra parameters when the playbook is
 played:

 * `certbot_domain`: If unset it will use the host specified in the ansible